ProfessionalWiki/EDTF/README.md

     make test

-You can run the style checks by executing
+You can run style checks and static analysis by executing

     make cs